Climate Impacts Awards: Unlocking urgent climate action by making the health effects of climate change visible

 You can ask for:

-- The cost of low carbon travel where practical, even if it's more expensive (for example travelling by train instead of flying).
+- The cost of a low carbon mode of transport, even if it is more expensive (for example travelling by train instead of flying).

 - Project-related resources or activities that provide an alternative to travel, such as video conferencing, communication and file-sharing software.

-- Costs to offset the carbon emissions of the journeys you make.
+- Costs to offset the carbon emissions generated by the essential travel.
 If carbon offsetting for travel is not part of your organisational sustainability strategy, you can ask us for a similar level of support for other sustainability initiatives.
 Your organisation must get our approval before submitting an application.

 We won't pay for the core infrastructure that your host organisation should provide, unless you're eligible to ask for these costs under our overheads policy.
 Examples of these costs include: